 Will it Fit?
 Size it Correctly

 Most microwaves fall into this category.
 They are great for reheating or defrosting food.
 They are also a fantastic way to make a quick side dish, meal, or snack.
-For instance, fold a couple of pieces of bacon into a paper towel and pop the microwave for 1 - 2 minutes per slice, and voila!
+For instance, fold a couple of pieces of bacon into a paper towel and pop them in the microwave for 1 - 2 minutes per slice, and voila!
 Delicious breakfast.
 Potatoes and sweet potatoes are also easy to cook in the microwave, too.
-Just poke a few holes in the skin with a fork, put in the microwave for about 5 minutes, and you’ll wind up with a steamy ‘baked’ potato.
+Just poke a few holes in the skin with a fork, put it in the microwave for about 5 minutes, and you’ll wind up with a steamy ‘baked’ potato.

 Technically speaking, all standard microwaves depend on a part called a Magnetron to generate "microwaves" from electricity.
 The Magnetron also blasts these microwaves into the cavity.
 These activities combined are how a microwave generates heat and cooks the food.

 What is a Convection Microwave?

 A convection microwave is much more versatile than a standard microwave.
 In addition to simple tasks like reheating, defrosting, making microwave-ready meals, and melting things like chocolate and butter, they also act like a second oven.